shogunxam/dualmonitortool/README.txt

 For further information on usage of the tools, visit http://dualmonitortool.sourceforge.net

-Changes in version 2.6
+Changes in version 2.7
 ----------------------

-DMT:SwapScreen now allows up to 100 user defined areas DMT:SwapScreen added system defined areas for each screen/half/quarter DMT:SwapScreen fix for snap up/down/left/right when taskbar at (0, 0) DMT:Wallpaper changer can now enable/disable providers from grid DMT:Cursor fix for cursor sometimes passing to another screen when it shouldn't
+DMT:SwapScreen option to put (transparent) border on outside of SDA DMT:Wallpaper changer shows original source image size in properties DMT:Wallpaper changer local images will use Exif data to show photographer/description DMT:Wallpaper changer checkboxes used to specify how to fit image to monitor(s) DMT:Wallpaper changer updated for change to Unsplash website

 Requirements